3hhh/qidle/README.md

 3. Move the repository to a directory of your liking.
 4. Symlink the `qidled` binary into your dom0 `PATH` for convenience, e.g. to `/usr/bin/`.
 5. Configure `qidled` at `/etc/qidled.conf`.
 A [sample configuration](https://github.com/3hhh/qidle/blob/master/qidled.conf) is included in your repository copy.
 Copy that one to `/etc/qidled.conf` for a start.
-6. (Optional) Configure Qubes OS so that `qidled start` is run on autostart.
+6. (Optional) Configure Qubes OS so that `qidled start` is run on autostart by the X server user.

 ### A word of caution